copperwater/xNetHack/doc/xnh-changelog-9.0.md

 - Zombies cannot open closed doors.
 - Orcs, barbarians, and cavemen have a Wisdom-dependent chance of avoiding the urge to take a bath in a fountain.
+- Scrolls of earth work again in all levels besides the non-Earth Planes.

 ### Interface changes